Sabrina's Law

-An Act to Protect Anaphylactic Pupils (official short title: Sabrina's Law, 2005) is a law in Ontario, Canada, which requires Ontario school boards to establish and maintain policies to protect anaphylactic students from common causes of anaphylactic reactions.
+Sabrina's Law, 2005 (official long title: An Act to Protect Anaphylactic Pupils) is a law in Ontario, Canada, which requires Ontario school boards to establish and maintain policies to protect anaphylactic students from common causes of anaphylactic reactions.

 Background

 The bill's common title is named after Sabrina Shannon, a 13 year old student from Pembroke, Ontario, who died in September 2003 after suffering an anaphylactic reaction at school.
-Her death and its publicity would contribute to the public support for and later passing of Sabrina’s Law.
+Her death and its publicity would contribute to the public support for and later passing of Sabrina's Law.

 Legislative history

 The bill was first introduced during the first session of the 38th Legislative Assembly of Ontario, in November 2003 by then MPP Dave Levac.
 After its initial introduction it was amended by a standing committee and carried unanimously by the House in May 2005.
 It was then granted royal assent in June 2005 and came into effect on January 1, 2006.